aappleton8/OpPermissions/README.md

  - showopattempts - Whether players with the permission *oppermissions.showopattempts* are notified every time someone tried to use the */op* or */deop* command, even if it is unsuccessful (true: players with the permission are notified; false: no-one is notified)
  - permanentopsusecommands - Sets whether permanent ops can use the blocked commands even if they don't have the *oppermissions.command.command* permission or not (true: permanent ops can use the commands; false: permanent ops are treated the same as everyone else)
  - showcommanduse - Whether players with the permission *oppermissions.command.show* are notified every time someone tries to use one of the commands on the blocked command list, even if it is unsuccessful (true: players with the permission are notified; false: no-one is notified)
+ - bannableops - Whether ops are prevented from being banned or not (default: the default action happens; op: only ops can ban ops; permanent: only permanent ops can ban ops; permission: the *oppermissions.ban.ops* permission is required to ban ops; no|false: the command can only be performed by the console)
+ - bannablepermanentops - Whether permanent ops are prevented from being banned or not (default: the default action happens; op: only ops can ban ops; permanent: only permanent ops can ban permanent ops; permission: the *oppermissions.ban.permanentops* permission is required to ban permanent ops; no|false: the command can only be performed by the console)
+ - deoponban - Whether ops who are banned should be deopped or not (true: banned ops are deopped; false: banned ops are not deopped)
  - ops - The list of permanent ops
  - commands - The list of blocked commands